Air New Zealand's Boeing 787 lands in Chicago - after the airline's longest non-stop flight

 First officer Al Hanley was one of four pilots on board said favourable jet stream tail winds helped push the plane to a chilly Chicago where the weather was clear but the temperature was just 4C following an early winter blizzard.

-A kapa haha group welcomed dignitaries, including airline executives, travel firm bosses and Tourism Minister Kelvin Davis at an airport function
+A kapa haka group welcomed dignitaries, including airline executives, travel firm bosses and Tourism Minister Kelvin Davis at an airport function

 The flight path took NZ26 over the Pacific north of Tahiti, above northern Mexico and over New Mexico, Kansas and Missouri before descending into in Illinois.